Characters from worlds that have Mages, Elves, Vampires, Demons, Ghosts, Giants, Dragons and all kinds of creatures.

 It's strange that a character from an animated arcade game from 1983 who hardly says anything throughout both games (due to budget constraints), he mostly just grunts, screams, mutters "Uh-oh," and "Wow!" but it goes to show you how something as simply as that can go a long way in showing the vulnerability of a character.
 Even showing a little bit doesn't mean that there weak and useless and so many developers don't seem to understand that.
 It's one of the many reasons why animated Indie games are so much better than the video games from the big developers.

-So many modern day game characters have so much confidence and are so fearless, that there pretty much in-control of every situation.
-Therefore there's no real danger, no true tension and the player can't get invested into the game.
+So many modern day game characters, and film characters, have so much confidence and are so fearless, that there pretty much in-control of every situation.
+Therefore there's no real danger, no true tension and the player can't get invested into the game or film.
 The lack of movement of facial expressions due to poor graphics or laziness from the developers doesn't help either.

 Dirk The Daring: Modern Expression - character profile (#2)